afni/afni_doc/tutorials/apqc_html/apqc_ex1.rst

 (underly/grayscale) and subject's anat (overlay/hot color edges) volumes.

-Block: vstat
+QC Block: **vstat**
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Volumetric views of statistics.

 .. list-table::
-   :header-rows: 0
+   :header-rows: 1
    :widths: 90

+   * - Volumetric views of statistics
    * - .. image:: media/task04_vstat.png
           :width: 100%
           :align: center

 Volumetric images of (full) F-stat of an overall regression model.
-These are only created for task data sets, i.e., where GLTs or stimuli are specified.
+These images are only created for task data sets, i.e., where GLTs or stimuli are specified (so *not* for resting state data).

 This block gives a general sense of the model specification.
 One should check for large F-stats in brain regions related to the tasks